Illustrative sketch of proposals for Old River Lane

 Located only a short walk from the high-street and train station, the Old River Lane site currently offers very little benefit to the local area.
 Through our proposals, we will create a place that better reflects the unique historic character of the town centre and further bolster its offer to the community by delivering:

-Around 173 new homes including affordable homes
+173 new homes icon

 Our consultation